-But if you choose to participate in the curbside leaf collection program, here's want you need to know.
+But if you choose to participate in the curbside leaf collection program, here’s want you need to know.
 Curbside leaf pick-up has two scheduled pick-ups for each resident, one in October and one in November.
 Each year, the Fall Palatine Newsletter will be delivered before leaf collection starts.
-In the newsletter is a map and schedule to help determine which pick-up section your home is in.
-Or you can check the "Leaf Collection Look Up Map" here online.
+In the newsletter is a map and schedule to help determine which pick-up section your home is in, or you can check the "Leaf Collection Look Up Map."

 We May Start Early